 By the end of the evening, I finished clearing out the room and closet.
 The bathroom was a quick mop since I never used it.
 That night, I slept in my new room feeling as if I was the newcomer to the premise.
 I didn’t know whether this new arrangement would last or not.

 A Lesson Learned

-As it turned out my worries whether Nick would become a friend or not were quickly set aside.
-He was friendly open to sharing meals, renting videos together, and just hanging out together.
+As it turned out, my worries whether Nick would become a friend or not were quickly set aside.
+He was friendly and open to sharing meals, renting videos together, and just hanging out together.
 But the lesson I learned was that making room and clearing space for a new flat-mate was the easy part.
 What I hadn’t anticipated was the difficulty of moving the emotional baggage.